 The Enrollment Contract obligates the parents/guardians (the parties to the Enrollment Contract), to pay the entire tuition of the upcoming school year, without regard to student absence, withdrawal, or dismissal for any reason.
-If a student is withdrawn in writing by June 1 (prior to the beginning of the school year), NCCS will forgive or refund 75% of the tuition obligation, including finance fees.
-If a student is withdrawn in writing between July 1 and August 31 (prior to the beginning of the school year), NCCS will forgive or refund 25% of the tuition obligation, including finance fees.
-If a student is withdrawn on or after September 1 (of the current enrollment term), the parents/guardians to the Enrollment Contract are not entitled to forgiveness or refund of tuition already paid or owed to NCCS.
+If a student withdraws in writing by June 1 (prior to the beginning of the school year), NCCS will forgive or refund 75% of the tuition obligation, including finance fees.
+If a student withdraws in writing between July 1 and August 31 (prior to the beginning of the school year), NCCS will forgive or refund 25% of the tuition obligation, including finance fees.
+If a student withdraws on or after September 1 (of the current enrollment term), the parents/guardians of the Enrollment Contract are not entitled to forgiveness or refund of tuition already paid or owed to NCCS.